gunjan1223/Flask-App/README.md

 # Features

 - A simple homepage that displays a welcome message.
-- A user registration form that allows users to sign up.
 - Data is stored in an SQLite database.
 - Basic styling with custom CSS.